asgeissler/2024-Snakemake-Intro/readme.md

 # Snakemake Transcriptomics Intro

-This repository contains a small exemplary Snakemake workflow for processing a transcriptomic dataset.
+This readme file contains:

+- Instructions on the software installation
+- Short introduction into the a concept of workflow with mockup scripts that generate empty files
+- A tutorial workflow on a small biological dataset

+The tutorial dataset is designed such that the entire workflow should be able to run on a recent consumer-grade notebook in under $15$ minutes.

-For demonstration purposes, this workflow contains only the read cleaning, read mapping, and expression quantification steps for a small tutorial dataset.
+For demonstration purposes, this tutorial workflow contains only the read cleaning, read mapping, and expression quantification steps.
-The illustration for the workflow steps are:
+The general structure and dependencies between the workflow steps are:

 ```mermaid